docker/docs/docker-for-ibm-cloud/quickstart.md

     * [Add your SSH key to IBM Cloud infrastructure](https://knowledgelayer.softlayer.com/procedure/add-ssh-key), label it, and note the label.
     * Log in to [IBM Cloud infrastructure](https://control.softlayer.com/), select your user profile, and under the **API Access Information** section retrieve your **API Username** and **Authentication Key**.

-3. If you have not already, [create a space](https://console.bluemix.net/docs/admin/orgs_spaces.html#spaceinfo) to use when using IBM Cloud services.
+3. If you have not already, [create an organization and space](https://console.bluemix.net/docs/admin/orgs_spaces.html#orgsspacesusers) to use when using IBM Cloud services.
+You must be the account owner or administrator to complete this step.

 4. Get the Docker EE URL associated with your subscription.
 For beta, you received this in your welcome email.